gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 \index{assumptions}
 Additionally, sometimes we
-need to add group information to diagnostics to see if any patterns in residuals look different in different groups, like linearity or non-constant variance.
+need to add group information to diagnostics to see if any patterns in residuals look different in different groups, like linearity or non-constant variance, when we are fitting models that might contain multiple groups.

-(ref:fig8-23) Term-plots of the additive decibel tolerance model.
+(ref:fig8-23) Term-plots of the additive decibel tolerance model with partial residuals.

 ```r